MicrosoftDocs/fabric-docs/docs/governance/domains.md

 domain-specify-default-domain.png
 :::image type="content" source="./media/domains/domain-specify-default-domain.png" alt-text="Screenshot showing default domain specification section.":::

-### Delegated settings
+### Delegate settings to the domain level

 Some tenant-level settings can potentially be overridden at the domain level.
-To see these settings, select the **Delegated Settings** tab on the domain's [configuration page](#configure-a-domain).
+To see these settings, select **Delegated Settings**.
 The following admin settings can potentially be overridden.

 #### Certification settings